TannerPham/Python-For-Data-Analytics_Capstone-Project/README.md

 #### Insights:

-- The top graph shows specialized technical skills like `Golang`, `Redshift`, and `kafka` are associated with higher salaries, some reaching up to $165K, suggesting that advanced technical proficiency such as progamming languages and cloud-computing technology can increase earning potential in the SEA region.
+- The top graph shows specialized technical skills like `Golang`, `Redshift`, and `kafka` are associated with higher salaries, some reaching up to $165K, suggesting that advanced technical proficiency such as programming languages and cloud-computing technology can increase earning potential in the SEA region.

 - The bottom graph highlights that foundational skills like `Excel`, `Tableau`, `SQL` and `Looker` are the most in-demand, even though they may not offer the highest salaries.
 While `spark` has dominantly outnumbered in terms of median salary but the ocurrence of this skill in job postings is only 8, much lower than other skills in the graph.
 This demonstrates the importance of developing these fundamental core skills for landing the very first entry-level data jobs.